Jelena Dokic: 2009: Comeback

 Originally scheduled to play in the Italian Open in early May, she instead appeared as the No. 1 seed in the $100k event at Bucharest but lost in the semifinals to Andrea Petkovic.
-She then participated on the Warsaw Open, which was the last WTA Premier event before the French Open but lost in the first round to qualifier Ioana Raluca Olaru.
+She then participated on the Warsaw Open, which was the last WTA Premier event before the French Open but lost in the first round to qualifier Raluca Olaru.
 She then played the French Open.
 In the first round, she beat Karolina Šprem, her first win in the French Open since 2003.
 In the second round she played world No. 4, Elena Dementieva.
-She led by 6–2, 4–3 before retiring due to a lower back injury.
+She led by 6–2, 4–3, before retiring due to a lower back injury.
 She also played doubles, partnering with Alisa Kleybanova, they defeated Petra Cetkovská and Carla Suárez Navarro in the first round.
-They were scheduled to play world-number-ones in doubles, Cara Black and Liezel Huber, in the second round but withdrew because of the injury.
+They were scheduled to play world number ones in doubles, Cara Black and Liezel Huber, in the second round but withdrew because of the injury.

 Her injury forced her to miss Wimbledon warming up tournaments, but Dokic still appeared at Wimbledon.
 She lost against qualifier Tatjana Malek in the first round 6–3, 5–7, 2–6, after serving 16 double faults.
 Dokic was then diagnosed as suffering from glandular fever and had to withdraw from the Swedish Open in Båstad.
 She was ordered to rest for another fortnight and planned to get back on court on hard-court tournaments leading up to US Open.
 However, she did not make any appearance at the 2009 US Open Series.

 She competed at the US Open but lost to Kirsten Flipkens in the first round.
 The week later, she played at the $100k event at Biella where she is seeded fourth, but lost to Petra Martić in the second round.
 She then played at another $100k tournament at Sofia but again lost in the second round to Andrea Hlaváčková in straight sets.
 Two weeks later she played at another $100k+H tournament at Athens, Greece.
 She won the tournament by beating Eleni Daniilidou 6–2, 6–1 in the final.
 This was her first title in 2009 and her most significant title since 2002.

 Dokic then travelled to France to play ITF level tournaments, started with Joué-lès-Tours, a $50k event where she was the top seed.
 She advanced to her second final of the year but lost to Sofia Arvidsson by 2–6, 6–7.
 She then played at Poitiers, a $100k event, as the fourth seed.
 She made it to her third consecutive final and faced Sofia Arvidsson again.
 This time, she won 6–4, 6–4, clinching her second title in 2009.
 Dokic finished 2009 ranked world No. 56, her best showing since 2004.